 Market value ratios help evaluate the economic status of publicly traded companies and can play a role in identifying stocks that may be overvalued, undervalued, or priced fairly.

-They're also used to analyze stock trends, although some context is necessary.
+Market value ratios are also used to analyze stock trends.
 For example, a company's low price-earnings ratio may indicate the stock is an undervalued bargain in a stable industry, but it also could indicate the company's earnings prospects are relatively uncertain, and the stock may be a risky bet.

-That's why you always should consider various factors, including a range of market value ratios, when making a decision about an investment.
+You should always consider various factors, including a range of market value ratios, when making a decision about an investment.
 A stock with one great-looking measure could be an undiscovered gem, or it could be a dud that's underpriced for a reason.

 Earnings Per Share